30+ Income Survey Questions (Ranges, Examples + Best Practices 2026)

 Always include "Prefer not to say."
 Every income question needs an opt-out.
 Forced responses on sensitive topics produce garbage data because people select random options to move past the question.

 Place income questions at the END of the survey.
-By the time respondents reach the final section, they have invested time and built trust with the survey.
+By the time respondents reach the final section, they have invested time and built trust.
 Leading with income questions signals invasiveness and spikes abandonment.

 Explain why you are asking.
 A brief sentence like "This helps us ensure our pricing works for everyone" reduces resistance.
 Transparency about purpose increases honest responses.

 Specify household or individual income.
 These are very different numbers.
-A single earner making $80,000 and a household earning $80,000 with four members have completely different financial realities.
 Be explicit about which one you mean.

 Consider currency and regional differences.
 For global surveys, $50,000 means something very different in San Francisco than in Lagos.
-Use relative brackets, allow currency selection, or create localized versions.
+Use relative brackets or create localized versions.

 GDPR treats financial data as sensitive.
 If you operate in the EU or collect data from EU residents, financial information requires explicit consent and a lawful basis for processing.
 Use a GDPR-compliant survey tool and document how income data is stored and processed.